AI for Financial Advisors

 Q: Is it safe to use AI with sensitive client financial data?

-A: OpenClaw runs locally on your own machine — your data never leaves your computer unless you explicitly send it to an AI provider.
+A: Claude Code runs locally in your terminal — your files stay on your own machine, and only the specific context you share with it gets sent to Anthropic's API for the model to reason over.
 You control what information the AI sees.
 For extra safety, avoid pasting account numbers or SSNs into prompts and use anonymized summaries instead.
+Anthropic does not train on your API traffic.

 Q: Does using AI for financial advisory work violate compliance regulations?

 A: AI is a drafting and research tool, not a decision-maker.
 As long as you review all AI-generated content before it reaches clients — especially anything that could be construed as investment advice — you remain compliant.
-OpenClaw helps you draft faster; the fiduciary judgment stays with you.
+Claude Code helps you draft faster; the fiduciary judgment stays with you.

-Q: How much does OpenClaw cost for a financial advisory practice?
+Q: How much does Claude Code cost for a financial advisory practice?

 Q: Can AI really handle the nuance of client communication in wealth management?

 A: AI excels at drafting routine communications — birthday messages, meeting confirmations, quarterly review summaries.
-You set the tone in your SOUL.md configuration, and OpenClaw follows it consistently.
+You set the tone in your CLAUDE.md file, and Claude Code follows it consistently.
 For sensitive conversations like estate planning or market downturns, use AI to draft and then personalize before sending.

 Free: The AI Growth Breakdown